ShubhFTW/ShubhFTW/README.md

-## Namaste 👋
+## Namaste ☕

 ### 👨‍🏫 About Me
 - 🔭 Currently working on software engineering project for capstone
-- 🌱 Currently learning pentesting on HTB
+- 🌱 Main focus is learning pentesting on HTB Academy
-- 👯 Looking to collaborate with bug bounty researchers
+- 👯 Looking to collaborate with anyone in bug bounty

 ### 🌟 Highlighted Project
- - ️‍🔥 Created a full stack website for event RSVPs using HTML, CSS JavaScript, Node, MongoDB and MongoAtlas
+ - ️‍🔥 Created a fullstack website for club event RSVPs using HTML, CSS, JavaScript, Node, MongoDB, Mongoose, and MongoAtlas

 ### 🎯 Goals
-- 💻 Be OSCP Certified by Summer 2025
+- 💻 Be OSCP certified by Summer 2025
-- 📚 Study and Pwn boxed on HTB daily
+- 📚 Study and pwn HTB boxes daily

 ### 📫 Let's Connect!
 - **LinkedIn**: https://www.linkedin.com/in/shubh-patel-87b5071b1/